Aerodynamic center: Theory

-For symmetrical airfoils $\ m_0 = 0$, so the aerodynamic center is at 25% of chord.
+For symmetrical airfoils $\ m_0 = 0$, so the aerodynamic center is at 25% of chord measured from the leading edge.
 But for cambered airfoils the aerodynamic center can be slightly less than 25% of the chord from the leading edge, which depends on the slope of the moment coefficient, $\ m_0$.
 These results obtained are calculated using the thin airfoil theory so the use of the results are warranted only when the assumptions of thin airfoil theory are realistic.
 In precision experimentation with real airfoils and advanced analysis, the aerodynamic center is observed to change location slightly as angle of attack varies.
 In most literature however the aerodynamic center is assumed to be fixed at the 25% chord position.